 Introduction to Structural Equation Modeling

-A 2-Day Seminar Taught by Paul Allison, Ph.D.
+A two-day seminar taught by Paul D. Allison, Ph.D.

 Here Are a Few Things You Can Do With Structural Equation Modeling